When will the next page of Weird Luck be posted?

 Thanks for being a fan of Weird Luck!

 Hell yeah, we want to see your Weird Luck fan art!
-Just put it online somewhere let us know by tagging us, or by posting a link in a comment on one of our latest Patreon or social media posts.
+Just put it online somewhere and let us know by tagging us, or by posting a link in a comment on one of our latest Patreon or social media posts.